justinjiholee/baltimore-washingtondc-household-data/README.md

 In addition to average household income data, I was able to get the data of college graduation rates for both Baltimore and Washington D.C.
 The data shows that the college graduation rate for Baltimore is 21.63% while the rate for Washington D.C. is 33.91%.
 The graph shows that Washington D.C. has both higher average household income and college graduation rates than Baltimore.

 By comparing Baltimore and Washington D.C., I could conclude that higher household income leads to higher college college graduation rates and vice versa.
-As a college student in Baltimore, it was interesting to conduct an analysis of average household income and college graduation rates of the city and to compare the data with that of a nearby city.
+As a college student in Baltimore, it was interesting to conduct an analysis of average household income and college graduation rates of Baltimore and to compare the data with that of a nearby city.